SAP-samples/sap-tech-bytes/README.md

   - In the previous posts of the series, we have built our predictive model using Smart Predict in SAP Analytics Cloud with just a few clicks.
 And then we looked at some key Performance Indicators of the model built for us by Smart Predict.
 Improving Model Performance Smart Predict greatly simplifies ...
 - [SAP Tech Bytes: Using GitHub Actions to Deploy Continuously to Kyma/Kubernetes](https://blogs.sap.com/?p=1377978) by Marius Obert (Mon Aug 02 2021)
   - This post will show you how you can use the full power of the GitHub platform for your Kubernetes-based projects.
 I’ll show you a minimal sample that uses GitHub to store, manage, and maintain its source code and build, publish, and deploy Docker images.
 In other words: We’ll use GitHub ...
-- [SAP Tech Bytes: Understand your classification model in Smart Predict](https://blogs.sap.com/?p=1371611) by Witalij Rudnicki (Fri Jul 16 2021)
-  - In the previous post “SAP Tech Bytes: Your first Predictive Scenario in SAP Analytics Cloud” of the series, with just a few clicks we have built our predictive model using Smart Predict in SAP Analytics Cloud.
-Or maybe you have built a classification model by yourself based on some other ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos